 The qualifications are assessed using a combination of internal and external assessment.
-Units 2 and 4 are externally assessed through 90 minute exams using short and extended answer questions.
-There is one resit opportunity for the exams.
+Units 2 and 4 are externally assessed through 90-minute exams using short and extended answer questions.
+There is one resit opportunity for assessments.

-Units 1 and 3 are internally assessed through an 8 hour controlled assessment for each unit, completed under controlled conditions.
-At the end of the course, the Certificate is awarded a grade A-E, and the Diploma is awarded a grade A^-E .
-Your certificate is the equivalent to 1 A-Level.
+Units 1 and 3 are internally assessed through an 8-hour controlled assessment for each unit, completed under controlled conditions.
+This is open book; meaning you can take your notes into the assessment, so you do not need to revise.
+At the end of the course, the Certificate is awarded a grade A - E, and the Diploma is awarded a grade A^{\star} - E. Your certificate is the equivalent to 1 A-Level.